 The TAKO-centre is a National Resource Centre for oral health in rare medical conditions.
 Patients are referred from the whole country for assessment, diagnosis and treatment planning.
 Other important tasks are pre- and postgraduate training, lectures to parents and patients' groups and research.
 The centre also includes a dental clinic where patients treated for long-term drug abuse and/or chronic psychiatric disorders receive dental treatment.

 The hospital is owned by the private deaconess foundations Diakonissehuset Lovisenberg and Diakonova (Parish Sisters Home).
-It operates within the framework of Public Health, with a long term contract with South-Eastern Norway Regional Health Authority.
+It operates on a non-profit base, within the framework of Public Health, with a long term contract with South-Eastern Norway Regional Health Authority.

 With a staff of approximately 1650 person/years, the hospital has 228 beds, and an extensive out-patient facility.
 The hospital has a modern x-ray department, a clinical laboratory, and a pharmacy.
 There is an interpretation service for patients with other mother tongues than Norwegian that will be ordered on request.

 The hospital was founded in 1868 by the pioneer Cathinka Guldberg - the first trained nurse in Norwegian medical history.
 The word: "deacon" comes from a Greek verb, meaning "to be at someone's service", "to take care of".
 The mission of each individual employee and our organisation as a whole is to offer treatment and service of high quality to all our patients, with equality and respect.